 There is not a homogenous market for alloy round bar in Australia.
-Moly-Cop produce alloy round bar predominantly for self-supply, with a minor volume of grinding rods also produced which meets the goods description.
-In the direct market for alloy round bar, OneSteel, Milltech and imported goods are sold into four distinct market segments.
+Moly-Cop produces alloy round bar predominantly for self-supply, with a minor volume of grinding rods also produced.
+In the market for alloy round bar, OneSteel, Milltech and imported goods are sold into four distinct market segments.